rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<JavascriptEnabled value="0"/>

 ###TextSelectionEnabled
-Enables or Disables selection of text when dragging the stylus on the screen.
-When enabled it is recommended to use the scroll bar in order to scroll the page.

-> Note: TextSelectionEnabled should be set to enabled in order to use Copy (Ctrl+C) and Paste(Ctrl+V) feature on Webkit (WM/CE).
+**Applies only to WM/CE with Zebra Webkit**.
+Controls whether text selection is enabled when dragging the stylus on the screen.
+When enabled, the scroll bar is recommended for scrolling the page.
+Should be set to '1' for access to Copy (Ctrl+C) and Paste (Ctrl+V) functions on Webkit for WM/CE.

 **Possible Values**